When and where is it, how will it work and how can you be there? All you need to know about UEFA EURO 2020.

 How can fans obtain tickets?

-Approximately 2.5m tickets for UEFA EURO 2020 are set to be sold to fans, with applications for the first tranche of 1.5m having taken place on EURO2020.com from 12 June to 12 July 2019.
+Approximately 2.5m tickets for UEFA EURO 2020 are being sold to fans, with applications for the first tranche of 1.5m having taken place on EURO2020.com from 12 June to 12 July 2019, while tickets were made available to fans through the participating national associations (PNAs) from 4 to 18 December 2019.

 What if I want to volunteer?